If I were there I would be saying that the word "symposium" comes from the Greek

 of dissertation research are made by doctoral students, followed by comments from

 doctoral discussants and then by discussion from the audience as a whole.
 Friday

 evening there is a banquet, and the Symposium ends with lunch on Saturday.
 Participant

 schools are asked to pay for transportation to and from Lincoln and for lodging

 at the Courtyard by Marriott.
-The UNL Marketing Department covers the cost of the meals
+The Department of Marketing covers the cost of the meals

 and the Symposium proceedings.
 There is no registration fee.